elastic/support-diagnostics/README.md

 Time series data will be availalble if Elasticsearch Monitoring is enabled, but in order to view it anywhere other than locally you would need to snapshot the relevant monitoring indices or have the person wishing to view it do so via a screen sharing session.
 Both of these have issues of scale and utility if there is an urgent issue or multiple individuals need to be involved.

 This utility allows you to extract a subset of monitoring data for interval of up to 12 hours at a time.
-It will package this into a tar.gz file, much like the current diagnostic.
+It will package this into a zip file, much like the current diagnostic.
 After it is uploaded, a support engineer can import that data into their own monitoring cluster so it can be investigated outside of a screen share, and be easily viewed by other engineers and developers.
 It has the advantage of providing a view of the cluster state prior to when an issue occurred so that a better idea of what led up to the issue can be gained.

 Not all the information contained in the standard diagnostic is going to be available in the monitoring extraction.
 That is because it does not collect the same quantity of data.
 But what it does have should be sufficient to see a number of important trends, particularly when investigating peformance related issues.